3 Reasons to do Fitness Together

-- Stretch and Grow – When you’re with other people, you just work harder.
+- Stretch and Grow – When you’re with other people, you often work harder.
 You go farther or faster than you would on your own.
-When you’re checking in with an online group about your daily food intake, you’re more apt to follow your plan knowing others are doing the same.
-You’re just able to do more than you ever thought you could, because you have the courage to do it.
+When you’re checking in with an online group about your commitment to healthy living, you’re more apt to follow your plan knowing others are doing the same.
+You’re just able to do more than you ever thought you could, because you have the courage and confidence to do it.

-I always thought I was just fine on my own when it came to my running and to my weight management.
+I always thought I was fine on my own when it came to my running and to my weight management.
 I liked my solo runs, and I’ve counted calories and thought I knew everything I needed to know about nutrition.
 But I was so wrong.
-When I finally stepped out of my comfort zone and joined Shelby Roadrunners over 10 years ago, I realized how neat it was to have a “fitness family”.
+When I finally stepped out of my comfort zone and joined Shelby Roadrunners over 10 years ago, I realized how beneficial it was to have a “fitness family.”
 They held me accountable.
 They wanted to know where I was when I didn’t show up.
 When I first started running, I felt like I was just chasing them.
 But as time went on, I got stronger and faster.
 I’ve run times and distances I never would have had I not joined the group.

 When I decided to sign up with a coach and an online community of women who wanted to focus on faith and fitness, I realized I still had a lot to learn about my motivations and priorities.
 I grew stronger in my faith and learned about proper nutrition.
 When I became vulnerable about my struggles, I found acceptance and encouragement.

 I Thessalonians 5:11 tells us to “comfort each other and edify one another.”
 And Hebrews 10:24-25 encourages us to “stir up love and good works…assemble together…and exhort one another.”